List of tallest buildings in Africa

 This article ranks the tallest buildings in Africa by height.
-Initially, only a small number of major financial and commercial centers boasted large skylines, such as Cairo, Johannesburg, Lagos, and Nairobi.
-However, since the 2000s, skyscrapers have been constructed in many other African cities, including Algiers, El Alamein, Durban, Cape Town, Maputo, Salé, Casablanca, Abuja, Addis Ababa, Dar es Salaam, Alexandria, Harare, Abidjan, Luanda, and Port Louis.

-The tallest skyscraper in Africa is the Iconic Tower in New Administrative Capital, Egypt, which is 393.8 m tall.
+Historically, only a few major financial and commercial hubs had prominent skylines, such as Cairo, Johannesburg, Lagos, and Nairobi.
+Since the 2000s, however, skyscrapers have been built in many other African cities, including The New Capital, Casablanca, Algiers, New Alamein, Durban, Cape Town, Maputo, Salé, Addis Ababa, Dar es Salaam, Alexandria, Abidjan, Luanda, and Port Louis.
+Compared to other continents, Africa has a limited number of skyscrapers, with only about 40 skyscrapers exceeding 150 m in height.
+This is primarily due to low economic demand, high construction costs, and a general urban preference for sprawling outward rather than building upward.
+The tallest skyscraper on the continent is the Iconic Tower in The New Capital, Egypt, which stands at 393.8 m tall.

 Tallest buildings

-This list ranks completed and topped-out buildings in Africa that stand at least 120 m tall, based on standard height measurements by CTBUH.
-This includes spires and architectural details, but does not include antenna masts and minarets.
+This list ranks completed and topped-out buildings in Africa that stand at least 400 ft tall, based on standard height measurements by the CTBUH.
+This includes spires and architectural details, but excludes antenna masts.
+The "Year" column indicates when a building reached completion.
+Non-habitable structures or buildings with very few floors, such as traditional minarets, observation towers, and churches, are included solely for comparison purposes, but they are not ranked.